 "What's the news from upon on high?"

-“Both sides have promised to remain observers for now.
+"Both Towers have promised to remain observers for now.
 But you know how it is.
-Guo survived the Second Purge, didn’t he?
-Promises are only kept when expedient and convenient.
-When did your people ever play by the rules?
-Only when it suits.”
+Guo survived the Second Purge, didn't he?
+Promises are only kept when practical and convenient.
+When did the CCP ever play by the rules?
+Only when it suits."

-“…” Klavdiya bit her lips.
-“Marie, how far do you intend to take this?”
+Klavdiya studied her hands.
+"Marie, how far do you intend to take this?"